Why using consistent dog training signals stops bad behavior

 Smart collars

-While not a magic solution, some smart collars offer remote training features with controlled stimulation or corrective sounds.
-When used responsibly, these can be particularly handy in specific situations, especially for hard-to-train or stubborn dogs.
-Today’s collars also have added benefits like GPS tracking, which can help train a dog to stay nearby.
+When used responsibly, these can be particularly helpful in specific situations, especially for dogs that are hard to train or stubborn.
+Today’s collars also offer added benefits, such as GPS tracking, which can help train a dog to stay nearby.

 Use consistent signals for training success